stac-utils/stac-server/README.md

 #### Enabling Post-ingest SNS publishing

 stac-server now has the ability to publish all ingested entities (Items and Collections) to an SNS topic.
-Follow these stesp to add this to an exisiting deployment.
+Follow these steps to add this to an existing deployment.
 These configurations are also in the serverless.example.yml file, so reference that if it is unclear exactly where to add this in your config.

+The following changes should be added to the serverless.yml file.

 Explicitly set the provider/environment setting for STAC_API_URL so the ingested entities published to the topic will have their link hrefs set correctly.
 If this is not set,